cloudposse/docs/content/kubernetes-platform-services/artifact-storage/chartmuseum.md

 ### Install with Master Helmfile

-Master Helmfile provide two releases of chartmuseum:
+Master Helmfile provides two releases of chartmuseum:
 * `charts` - Chartmuseum that serve charts
 * `charts-api` - Chartmuseum that provide api gateway to publish charts.

-These releases shares the same environment variables.
+These releases share the same environment variables.
-`charts-api` gateway would be available on subdomain `api` for FQHN.
+`charts-api` gateway will be available on the subdomain `api` for the FQHN.
-In our example it would `api.charts.us-west-2.staging.example.com`.
+In our example it would be `api.charts.us-west-2.staging.example.com`.

 To install releases follow these instructions:
-1. Set the `CHARTMUSEUM_STORAGE_AMAZON_BUCKET` secret with chamber to copied from output value
+1. Set the `CHARTMUSEUM_STORAGE_AMAZON_BUCKET` secret with chamber to the value copied from the Terraform output
 2. Set the `CHARTMUSEUM_STORAGE_AMAZON_REGION` secret with chamber
-3. Set the `CHARTMUSEUM_IAM_ROLE` secret with chamber to copied from output value
+3. Set the `CHARTMUSEUM_IAM_ROLE` secret with chamber to the value copied from the Terraform output
 4. Set the `CHARTMUSEUM_INGRESS` secret with chamber provided by [Nginx ingress]({{< relref "kubernetes-backing-services/ingress/nginx-ingress-controller.md" >}})
 5. Set the `CHARTMUSEUM_HOSTNAME` secret with chamber
-6. Run command `helmfile sync` to install `chartmuseum`.
+6. Run the following commands to install `chartmuseum`.

 {{% dialog type="code-block" icon="fa fa-code" title="Install chartmuseum" %}}
 ```